DaniXmir/GlassVr/README.md

 	i probably wont be adding support in the driver but you can use PSMoveService: https://github.com/psmoveservice/PSMoveService

-	to get them in steanvr then copy their position and rotation to another device
+	to get them in steanvr then copy their position and rotation to your device

 6. I only have 2 controllers...